Click Here to sign-up and receive REAL TIME Emergency Alerts via Text, Voicemail and/or Email.

 The purpose and mission of Park County Sheriff's Office is to serve and protect the persons and property in Park County and to enforce the laws of the United States.
 We recognize the badge of our office as a symbol of public faith and we accept it as a public trust to be held so long as we are employed in police service.
 We will constantly strive to achieve the objectives, ideals and ethics set forth above, as we dedicate ourselves before God to our chosen profession . . . law enforcement.

 The Sheriff's Office provides law enforcement, search and rescue, animal control and emergency related services to the citizens of Park County, Montana.
 Park County encompasses an area of 2,802 square miles where there are 140 miles between Wilsall, a town in the northern tip of Park County, and Cooke City, a town in the southern tip of Park County.
 Approximately 16,000 people are permanent residents of Park County.
-Currently, we have fifteen (15) full-time Deputies which includes the Sheriff, Undersheriff, Lieutenant, two Sergeants, two Detectives, two Corporals, and six Deputies.
+Currently, we have eighteen (18) full-time Officers which includes the Sheriff, Undersheriff, Captain, two Sergeants, two Detectives, and eleven Deputies.

 Our Detention Center currently staffs eight Detention Officers and houses a maximum of twenty (20) inmates.
 The Detention Officers not only provide meals, and general care for the inmates but they also provide transportation to medical and dental appointments, transfers to other county detention centers and mental health facilities throughout the state.